meligo/ordina-jworks.github.io/_posts/2017-05-18-Blockchain-code-examples.md

 __Currencies__ are also always in __uint__ in Solidity.

 Now some explanation of the function:
  * `` payable `` This is a modifier which allows you to send ether with the function.
+Modifiers will be explained a little further in the article **.
  * ``msg.value`` Gives the amount of ether, in wei, that the user send with their transaction.
  * ``if(!client.send(change)) throw;`` Send the change back to the sender.
 If it fails then revert state to before the call was made.